Xilinx/SDSoC-Tutorials/platform-creation-tutorial/Lab3-Creating-Custom-Platform-Using-the-SDx-IDE.md

    As an alternative, the SDx IDE menu selection **File \> New \> SDx Project** can be used.

 1. Select **Platform** on the Project Type dialog.

    ![](./images/image70.png)

-    We will create an SDSoC&trade; platform and populate it with the hardware and software components we created in the earlier labs.
+   You will create an SDSoC&trade; platform and populate it with the hardware and software components created in the earlier labs.

-2. Click **Next**.
+1. Click **Next**.

-3. On the Platform Specification dialog.
+1. On the Platform Specification dialog.

     1. Click **Browse** to select **/tmp/sdx\_workspace/zynq7\_board.dsa** for the Hardware specification file.

     1. Leave the default to select Import software platform components.

-4. Click **Finish**.
+1. Click **Finish**.

    ![](./images/image71.png)
 </details>